Shemnei/githubtest/README.md

 # Test

-This is a long text whicch might have some spelling mistackes :)
+speling might be somewat wrong but i have a spelchecker for that :)